What is the Minimum Google Ads Budget for my Contractor Business?

 Here’s the bad news – someone clicking on your ad isn’t a lead.

-They might not find what they were looking for on your website, they might think your prices are too high, or they might get distracted and forget to come back (Learn how to deal with that here).
+They might not find what they were looking for on your website, they might think your prices are too high, or they might get distracted and forget to come back.

 These people only become leads if they choose to fill out a contact form on your site and request a call-back.
 You might actually need 100 website visitors to earn 10 leads.
 And from those 10 leads you end up with 1 client.